 It seems very likely they were.
 London was already the most popular marathon based on number of entries—a whopping 840,318 people applied for a chance to run in 2025, on the race’s 45th anniversary.

-We may earn commission from links on this page, but we only recommend products we back, 41 DAA Industry Opt Out were set at the 2025 London Marathon, including Tigst Assefa’s 2:15:50 women’s only-record, and a new mark for the fastest marathon ever run in a suit, and in Crocs, among many other superlatives.
+Strength Training Guide, 41 New York City Marathon were set at the 2025 London Marathon, including Tigst Assefa’s 2:15:50 women’s only-record, and a new mark for the fastest marathon ever run in a suit, and in Crocs, among many other superlatives.

 Lettermark

 Abby Carney is a writer and journalist in New York.
-A former D1 college runner and current amateur track athlete, she's written about culture and characters in running and outdoor sports for Runner's World, The RW Guide to Mastering the Marathon, The New York Times, and other outlets.
+A former D1 college runner and current amateur track athlete, she's written about culture and characters in running and outdoor sports for Runner's World, Like the Wind Magazine, If your social media feeds were wall-to-wall with, and other outlets.
 She also writes about things that have nothing to do with running, and was previously the editor of a food magazine.